blinklv/cmd-tips/get_IPs_for_a_given_domain.md

 You can use the **dig** command to achieve it, but the answer
 is based on domain server you access.
 If you want to gel all
-IPs for a domain, sadly, there is no easy to do this.
+IPs for a domain, sadly, there is no easy way to do this.

 ## The Basic Format